Strathpine, Queensland: Education

 Strathpine State School is a government primary (Prep–6) school for boys and girls in Don Court.
 In 2018, the school had an enrolment of 434 students with 32 teachers (29 full-time equivalent) and 24 non-teaching staff (14 full-time equivalent).
 It includes a special education program.

 Strathpine West State School is a government primary (Prep–6) school for boys and girls at 16–20 Garbala Drive.
 In 2018, the school had an enrolment of 534 students with 38 teachers (33 full-time equivalent) and 24 non-teaching staff (17 full-time equivalent).
 It includes a special education program.

 Pine Rivers State High School is a government secondary (7–12) school for boys and girls at 535 Gympie Road.
 In 2018, the school had an enrolment of 1,281 students with 109 teachers (101 full-time equivalent) and 44 non-teaching staff (33 full-time equivalent).
 It includes a special education program.

 Amenities

 The Moreton Bay City Council operates a public library at 1 Station Road.

 The Pine Rivers Park is at 125 Gympie Road.

 Transport

 Strathpine has two railway stations: Strathpine railway station in the south of the suburb and Bray Park railway station in the north of the suburb.
 The train services are on Queensland Rail's Redcliffe Peninsula railway line, with frequent services departing to and arriving from destinations, such as Brisbane, Springfield and Kippa-Ring.

-Strathpine bus station at Strathpine Centre has many services frequently departing to and arriving from other suburbs, such as Redcliffe, Chermside, Toombul Interchange (Nundah) and Warner.
+Strathpine bus station at Strathpine Centre has many services frequently departing to and arriving from other suburbs, such as Albany Creek, Redcliffe, Chermside, Toombul Interchange (Nundah) and Warner.